On Accelerating the Regularized Alternating Least Square Algorithm for Tensors: Introduction

 Both of the ALS and RALS algorithms update one block of variables at each iteration while fixing other blocks.
 Thus, these two algorithms can be considered under the framework of several alternating block minimization techniques \cite{attouch,attouch1,xu}.
-The Kurdyka-{\L}ojasiewicz inequality \cite{lojasiwicz} was the essential tool to show the global convergence of these alternating techniques.
+The Kurdyka-{\L}ojasiewicz inequality \cite{lojasiwicz} was the essential tool to show the global convergence of the ALS.
 Attouch et. al. \cite{attouch,attouch1} study the convergence properties of alternating proximal minimization algorithms for nonconvex structured functions.
 In \cite{xu}, Xu and Yin develop the block coordinate descent method with the Gauss-Seidel updating sweep for block multi-convex functions with applications to nonnegative tensor factorization and tensor completion.
 Instead of updating all the blocks in each loop as in \cite{attouch,attouch1,xu}, an alternative approach is the maximum block improvement (MBI) method \cite{chen} which only update \emph{the maximally improving} block per loop.
 In \cite{liz}, MBI was shown to handle tensor optimization models with spherical constraints.
 Under some mild assumptions, Li et. al. \cite{liz} show that MBI has a global convergence and a linear local convergent rate.

-In this paper, we consider the convergent property of regularized alternating least square (RALS) in the case the regularization parameter is static.
+Here we consider the convergence properties of regularized alternating least square (RALS) in the case the regularization parameter is static.
 We show the global convergence of the RALS algorithm under the framework of proximal alternating minimization \cite{attouch,attouch1}.
 The rate of this global convergence depends on the exponent of the Kurdyka-{\L}ojasiewicz (KL) inequality.
 We show that the global convergence rate is either linear or sub-linear, but to further discern between the rates relies on a priori knowledge on the exponent of the KL inequality.
-We turn to the local theory of convergence of RALS.
-We show that when the sequence is close enough to a local minimizer, the RALS algorithm has a linear local convergence rate.
+In the appendix, we discuss the local theory of convergence of RALS, namely, when the sequence is close enough to a local minimizer, the RALS algorithm has a linear local convergence rate.